UB0kal/network-map/readme.md

 # NetworkMap

 ## Introduction
-I have chosen this theme because I wantedt play with 3d-force-graph, application is written in php and it includes js liberary for 3d-graph,    In application you can recreate networks add devices, and their cnnections.
+I have chosen this theme because I wanted to play with <b><a href="https://github.com/vasturiano/3d-force-graph">3d-force-graph</a></b>.
+The application is written in PHP and it includes a JS library for the 3D graph.
+In the application, you can recreate networks, add devices, and their connections.

+## Consept

+In the app, you should be able to create networks, their devices, and connections.
+You should also be able to update properties and easily view them.

+For the database, I have used MySQL with phpMyAdmin.

+<b>NOTE: App was tested only with XAMPP</b>

+## AI ussage

+I have used AI to get ideas on how to do different things, and I have written repetitive code with it.
+I also used it for grammar checks.

+I have used Google's Gemini 2.5 Pro (preview) with Canvas.

 ## Features

 - [x] create users
+    > users can login and register
 - [x] create networks
+    > users can create new networks
 - [x] delete networks
+    > users can delete their networks
 - [x] create devices
+    > users can create new devices
 - [x] delete devices
+    > users can delete their devices
 - [x] connect devices
+    > users can create relations between devices

+## Features to add

+- [ ] modify networks
+    > users should be able to modify network properties
+- [ ] modify devices
+    > users should be able to modify devices properties
+- [ ] modify connections
+    > users should be able to modify connections
+- [ ] delete connections
+    > users should be able to dečete connections between devices
+- [ ] <b style="color: red">Improve sql injection security</b>
+    > code where the db calls are perforemd is vonareble to sql injection

+## usage

+project was only tested with XAMPP!!!

+put this project folder inside: <b>xampp\htdocs</b>

-### php querry for database creation:
+### php querry for database creation
+run this querry for database creation:

 ```sql
 CREATE TABLE users (
     id BIGINT PRIMARY KEY AUTO_INCREMENT,